Capstone Study Abroad Program

 “At the boarding school we had to speak Chinese– it wasn’t like being in a hotel where people want to speak English to you.”

-"The most valuable parts of my TIS experience were the teachers and the Capstone Trip."
+“The most valuable parts of my ISP experience were the teachers and the Capstone Trip.”

-In their final year of studies at The International School, 5th graders travel as a group to a country of their track language to experience life in another culture.
-The Capstone Study Abroad program serves as the ultimate capstone to a TIS education, enabling students to validate their language proficiency and cultural understanding through real world experience.
+In their final year of studies at International School of Portland, 5th graders travel as a group to a country of their track language to experience life in another culture.
+The Capstone Study Abroad program serves as the ultimate capstone to a ISP education, enabling students to validate their language proficiency and cultural understanding through real world experience.

 At the same time, the program helps 5th graders cultivate their growing confidence and independence as they prepare for middle school.

-For the other segment, TIS students tour cultural and historic highlights of the country with classmates, teacher, and parent chaperones.
-Previous Capstone trips have journeyed to destinations such as The Great Wall of China, Chichen Itza, Hiroshima Peace Park, the Yangtze River, and the Tsukiji Fish Market.
+For the other segment, ISP students tour cultural and historic highlights of the country with classmates, teacher, and parent chaperones.
+Previous Capstone trips have journeyed to destinations such as the Great Wall of China, Chichen Itza, Hiroshima Peace Park, the Yangtze River, and the Tsukiji Fish Market.

-The program is included in the cost of tuition and all program-related expenses are funded by The International School.
+The program is included in the cost of tuition and all program-related expenses are funded by International School of Portland.

 SOCIAL BENEFITS – Capstone is a transformational personal experience for many students.
 Clearly a test of language knowledge and cultural understanding, Capstone is also an experience in independence and adaptability.
 While abroad, students learn to manage everything from different customs and foods to being away from home and making new friends.
 Parents report that their children come back standing taller, confident and ready to thrive in middle school and beyond.

-CULTURAL BENEFITS -Throughout their years at TIS, students experience different cultures through interaction with teachers and school activities.
+CULTURAL BENEFITS – Throughout their years at ISP, students experience different cultures through interaction with teachers and school activities.
 During Capstone, students are completely immersed in the country’s culture, living in what they have studied for so long.
-This experience goes to the heart of The International School’s International Baccalaureate (IB) mission: to help create a better and more peaceful world through intercultural understanding.
-With their TIS education and Capstone Study Abroad, our 5th graders already understand so much of what it means to be a world citizen.
+This experience goes to the heart of International School of Portland’s International Baccalaureate (IB) mission: to help create a better and more peaceful world through intercultural understanding.
+With their ISP education and Capstone Study Abroad, our 5th graders already understand so much of what it means to be a world citizen.